 The Law Faculty is organised into three departments: Commercial Law, Public Law and Private Law.
-Each of these departments is responsible for course offerings and research within the department.
-In addition, each department hosts one or more specialised academic and research units.
-For more information on any of the departments or research units, please click on the appropriate link below:
+Each of these departments is responsible for course offerings and research in particular areas of legal theory, knowledge and practice.
+In addition, each department is home to one or more specialised academic and research units.

 Each department hosts its own website, for full information on staff, research interests and units, course offerings and more - see the links below.